PARENTS AND CHILDREN (18 MONTHS TO 5 YEARS) ARE INVITED TO ENJOY WINTER-THEMED, HANDS-ON LEARNING ACTIVITIES!

 The ULS Fine Arts program allows students to discover their own artistic expression through music, visual arts, theatre or a combination of all three.
-A variety of hands-on opportunities, both curricular and extracurricular, are seamlessly integrated into our students’ educational experience from preprimary through twelfth grade.
+A variety of hands-on opportunities, both curricular and extracurricular, are seamlessly integrated into our students’ educational experience from preprimary through 12th grade.
 The opportunities are often woven into our core academic curriculum.

 The ULS Art Curriculum allows students to explore a variety of mediums and research the interplay between art and culture.